A-I-nstein/rust_ESP32-C3/a2_button_blinky/README.md

 - LED Cathode(negative terminal) is connected to the devkit GND.
 - A button pin should be connected to gpio0 of the devkit.
 - A pin of the switch will be connected to the devkit GND.

+# Other Examples
+- measure_loop_timer: measures the delay of a software loop using timers.